Jose Siri Player Props: Rays vs. Rangers

-Jose Siri -- .176 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the mound, on June 10 at 4:10 PM ET.
+On Sunday, Jose Siri (.189 on-base percentage in past 10 games, 86 points below season-long percentage) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rangers.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Jose Siri Game Info & Props vs. the Rangers